Fudgy and allergen free chocolate dessert

 100 Percent Decadent

 I am a big Trader Joe’s advocate, so it comes with no surprise that the ingredients I am about to mention are Trader Joe’s affiliated.
-However, feel free to buy alternatives at your local grocery store.
+They sell a gluten free brownie mix that is delicious and ready to be mixed with black beans.
+However, feel free to buy alternatives at your local grocery store if that is what you find readily available or if it meets your families dietary needs.

 LET ME KNOW HOW YOU LIKE THEM!

-- Sprinkle extra chocolate chips on top of the batter before baking
+- Sprinkle extra chocolate chips on top of the batter before baking.
+My favorite are Enjoy Life Brand Chocolate Chips

 - Add a variety of nuts to the batter.